eduardolozano1993/url-shortener/README.md

 - Writes go to the primary database first, then sync to the simulated replica, then populate Redis.
 - Duplicate and collision checks stay on the primary database for correctness.
 - Set `REPLICA_SYNC_DELAY_MS` above `0` if you want to simulate eventual consistency.
+- The app logs each request flow step in the console, including Redis hits and misses, primary DB writes, replica DB reads, and replica syncs.